Zeyu-Li/unity-user-guide/README.md

 To make a prefab, just drag the desired prefab object from scene to the prefabs folder

 <a name="5g"></a>

-#### 	5g Particle Systems
+### 	5g Particle Systems

-3D particle systems are very similar to 2D particle systems, therefore so particle options, go to the 2D [particle section](#partsys) for help with the options.
+3D particle systems are very similar to 2D particle systems, therefore so particle options, go to the 2D [particle section](https://github.com/Zeyu-Li/unity-user-guide#4f-particle-system) for help with the options

-For this tutorial, I will add a smoke particle effect from a pipe
+For this tutorial, I will just be adding a smoke particle effect from a pipe

 1. Import the pipe.
 I have one provided in the models folder if you want to follow along.
 (Again, this model was made by myself and you can use it in your projects)
 2. In the new model, add a new **particle system** be right clicking -> Effects -> Particle System